 Journalists and editors know the power of bad news: They simply have more impact than positive headlines.
 Defend yourself against this typical media effect and filter out the topics that are important to you - and that optimally spread good humor.

-A theater group put on a little play in the park and received a generous, anonymous donation for it - a dog was rescued from the canal - the roses are blooming especially profusely this year - little highlights like that make people smile.
-They don't change the bad things in the world, but they show that there is also a lot of good.
+A theater group performed a small play in the park and received a generous, anonymous donation for it - a dog was rescued from the canal - the roses are blooming especially lushly this year - such small highlights make for a Smile.
+They do not change the bad things in the world, but they show that there is also much good.

 Gratitude diary against weltschmerz